 Lina Marcela Diaz-Gallo

-I really enjoy to interact with people in different settings, such as my work place where I have met excellent human beings and scientists.
-I recently discover that through teaching I may contribute to empower people, which is something that I envision of my professional role.
-Therefore, I'm investing time in improving my teaching skills and broaden my teaching experience.
-Together with a colleague, we organise and teach in the basic bioinformatic course.
+I really enjoy interacting with people in different settings, such as our international and diverse workplace, the Division of Rheumatology, where I have met excellent human beings and scientists.
+Through teaching, I contribute to empowering people, which is part of my professional role.
+I'm constantly improving and broadening my research and teaching skills.
+I organize and teach the basic bioinformatic course.